The Walled Garden

-A working area, the vegetable garden, will hopefully once again provide sufficient produce for the family’s kitchen, for entertaining and any surplus food will be used at The Victoria Inn.
-A newly planted vineyard adds interest.
-It is hoped that the vines will provide fruits for grape juice and the table, once established.
+A working area, the vegetable garden, will once again provide sufficient produce for the family’s kitchen, for entertaining and any surplus food will be used at The Victoria Inn.
+The vineyard, now four years old, adds interest, the vines will provide fruits for grape juice and the table.

 At the far end of the garden, one ‘room’ has been laid to lawn with surrounding flower beds and has been designated for weddings and other events.
 It is a perfect venue for marquee based functions and hosts the annual Holkham Plant Fair as well as the North Norfolk Food and Drink Festival.

 Information The walled garden is situated to the west of the hall, approximately ¼ mile following the hardcore road and grassed parkland.
 Car parking is limited and is only available for visitors with disabilities.
 We operate a free buggy service from near the Ticket Office for visitors who would prefer not to walk.